CodeIntelligentSquad/Explainable-AI-Enhanced-Classification-of-Gravitational-Wave-Anomalies-Using-Vision-Transformers/README.md

 ## Dataset

+The dataset used in this study was collected by LIGO (Laser Interferometer Gravitational-Wave Observatory).
 The dataset consists of:

 - Spectrogram Images: Visual representations of gravitational wave events.

 - Tabular Data: Metadata features including peak frequency, bandwidth, signal-to-noise ratio (SNR), and other relevant attributes.

+ The dataset contains 22 unique classes representing different types of gravitational wave anomalies.
 ## Methodology

 1- Data Preprocessing: